Pygmy Killer Whales: Profile and Information

 Habitat

-The Pygmy Killer Whales do not show up close to shore areas except In the presence of clear water.
-They have also be discovered to stay near deep, warm waters.
+The Pygmy Killer Whales do not show up close to shore areas except in clear water.
+They have also been discovered to stay near deep, warm waters.

 Behavior